 THOUGH IT TOOK ME three more years to make my way into the Church, late in our analysis I told Fraser the direction in which my fascination was inclining and he didn’t poo-poo it.
 To dismiss it out of hand would’ve been un-Jungian.
 But I also knew that Fraser wasn’t equipped to act as my Virgil for the next leg of my metaphysical trek.
 Unlike Freud, Jung never made the mistake of dismissing religion as an empty illusion or a manifestation of neurosis; he just didn’t think it worked very effectively in our own less credulous and more sophisticated age when so many churches seemed to be running out of gas.
 While they retain a qualified respect and admiration for the archetypal pertinence of classical Christianity, Jungians don’t see Christian faith as a realistic or responsive option for modern man.

 The crux of the matter seems to be whether you believe those uncanny parables that unfold in your sleep every night – otherworldly yet astonishingly conformed to the particularities of the life you’re living in this world - ultimately come from within or without.
-If they come from within, then the whole Christian edifice is a massive projection that serves as a sort of prophylactic, immuring people from having to manage their own psychological individuation by casting the whole process onto that vicarious scapegoat called Jesus.
-And if the healing instruction of dreams comes from without – and the entire pantheon of Jungian archetypes and symbolism is actually a desacralized inward projection of the divine drama – then man really is a fallen creature who is never going to be able to bring lasting order to his contending drives and impulses without submitting to the loving ministrations of his Creator.
+If they solely come from within, then the whole Christian edifice is a massive projection that serves as a sort of prophylactic; immuring people from having to manage their own psychological individuation by casting the whole process onto that vicarious scapegoat called Jesus.
+And if the healing instruction of dreams ultimately comes from without – and the entire pantheon of Jungian archetypes and symbolism is actually a desacralized substitution for the divine drama which can only bestow its ministrations when it is consciously acknowledged and gratefully received – then man really is a fallen creature who will never bring lasting order to his contending drives and impulses until he submits to his Creator.

 In Psychology and Alchemy, Carl Jung makes the case for ‘within’: “In so far as the archetypal content of the Christian drama was able to give satisfying expression to the uneasy and clamorous unconscious of the many, the consensus omnium raised this drama to a universally binding truth – not of course by an act of judgement, but by the irrational fact of possession, which is far more effective.
 Thus Jesus became the tutelary image or amulet against the archetypal powers that threatened to possess everyone.
 The glad tidings announced: ‘It has happened, but it will not happen to you inasmuch as you believe in Jesus Christ, the Son of God!’
 Yet it could and it can and it will happen to everyone in whom the Christian dominant has decayed.
 For this reason there have always been people who, not satisfied with the dominants of conscious life, set forth – under cover and by devious paths, to their destruction or salvation – to seek direct experience of the eternal roots, and, following the lure of the restless unconscious psyche, find themselves in the wilderness where, like Jesus, they come up against the son of darkness.”